petyaracz/Racz2023trance/Readme.md

 | possession trance |    71 |
 | other             |    80 |

-We compare this with how our best model categorises each society.
+We compare training information on each society with how our best model categorises each society.
 This is our model’s confusion matrix. `0` is absence of possession trance, `1` is presence of possession trance.
 The rows add up to values in the original, the columns are the model’s predictions.
 The last two columns show the error rate.
+For example, there are 71 societies in the Standard Cross-Cultural Sample that have possession trance, out of these, the model thinks 64 have possession trance and 7 do not (second row).
+This is an error rate of 7/71=.1.

 | original |   0 |   1 | Error | Rate    |
 |:---------|----:|----:|------:|:--------|